WTW-IM/es-components/packages/es-components/src/components/theme/Themes.md

 );
 ```

-The [via benefits theme]() is bundled as the default theme for this component library.
-To create your own theme, copy the default theme, modify the values, and supply that object to the `ThemeProvider`.
+The [via benefits theme](https://www.npmjs.com/package/es-components-via-theme) is applied to all the components in this styleguide.
+To create your own theme, [copy the theme here](https://github.com/WTW-IM/es-components/blob/a05ccfacd68da862413f4bf38a804aa4c607eb48/packages/es-components-via-theme/index.js), modify the values, and supply that object to the `ThemeProvider`.

 ### Theme colors